top of page

 The inquiry will involve meaningful consultation with:

-* Pupils in special schools, Families and carers, School staff and leadership teams
+School staff and leadership teams

-Their insights will directly shape the outcomes and next steps.
+Their voices directly shape the outcomes.

 What this will lead to

-* Accessible menstrual wellbeing resources for pupils, Workshops for staff and families, Individual menstrual wellbeing plans, where appropriate
+Individual menstrual wellbeing plans, where appropriate

 About Womb Wisdom